 How can I get an article from a journal you have in print?

-All print journals are in closed stacks.
-Journals prior to 1995 are in the basement.
-Ask at the HUB and a staff member will assist you with accessing these journals.
+All print journals at LHL are in closed stacks.
+Journals prior to 1995 are in the basement of the Lister Hill Library.
+Ask at the HUB and a staff member will help you access these journals.
 Journals after 1995 are in off-site storage and are not available for you to retrieve on your own.

-ALL print requests can now be now requested through ILL and are free for UAB users.
+All requests for copies from print journals held by LHL can be now placed through ILLiad and are free for UAB users.
 To request copies of articles in these journals, fill out the article request form via ILLiad.
 UAB users should select the "Free (LHL Collection)" option for delivery source.

 Please Ask a Librarian or call the HUB at (205) 934-2230 if you need assistance.